-- Syphilis:- It can cause the hearing loss.
+- Syphilis:- It can cause hearing loss.
 If people wait for longer, then it will continue and make you deaf.

 Severe jaundice in infancy

 Jaundice that is severe enough to require a blood transfusion can result in hearing loss.
-This is related to the potential damage that high levels of bilirubin can cause to the nerves of hearing.
+This is related to the potential damage that high levels of bilirubin can cause the nerves of hearing.

 If the baby gets an ear infection often and doesn’t recover through medicines then the cause of hearing loss could be premature birth which persists as a permanent hearing loss.